pauljt/BleBrowser/notes.md

 ## TODO before shipping 1.0.0

-1. Handle spontaneous disconnects
+1. Handle spontaneous disconnects -- done
-2. Add forward / back buttons.
+2. Add forward / back buttons. -- done
+   a. disable / enable forward / back buttons depending on whether there is something to go back or forward to.
-3. Get HTTPS up on website.
+3. Get HTTPS up on website. -- done
-4. Read characteristics
+4. Read characteristics -- done
-5. clear state after navigation
+5. clear state after navigation -- done
-6. native logging window
-7. should readValue return the value or should we just rely on notifications
-8. gatt server disconnect
+8. gatt server disconnect -- done
+10. Icon
+6. ?? native logging window
 9. rename GATTCharacteristic to RemoteGATTCharacteristic
+11. Done + Cancel when no devices are in range
+10. Test plan and test

 ## Smallish bugs

 1. Characteristics are not de-notified / torn down when device disconnects
 2. Handling of devices with the same UUIDs (internal / external) is non-existent.
+3. in BluetoothGATTService.getCharacteristic check we got the correct char UUID back.

 ## Large limitations